schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. function:: compileFeatures()

 		Compiles the features, thus making the new feature code functionally available in the editor.
-Equivalent to the "Test" button in the features panel.
+Equivalent to the "Compile" button in the features panel.

 		.. versionadded:: 2.5